sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 H\ :sub:`0`: it is true that µ\ :sub:`P` = µ\ :sub:`A` = µ\ :sub:`J`

-As a consequence, our alternative hypothesis is that at least one of the three different treatments is different from the others.
-It’s a bit tricky to write this mathematically, because (as we’ll discuss) there are quite a few different ways in which the null hypothesis can be false.
-So for now we’ll just write the alternative hypothesis like this:
+As a consequence, our alternative hypothesit is that at least one of the three different treatments is different from the others.
+It is a bit tricky to write this mathematically, because (as we will discuss) there are quite a few different ways in which the null hypothesis can be false.
+So for now we will just write the alternative hypothesis like this:

 H\ :sub:`1`: it is NOT true that µ\ :sub:`P` = µ\ :sub:`A` = µ\ :sub:`J`

-This null hypothesis is a lot trickier to test than any of the ones we’ve seen previously.
+This null hypothesit is a lot trickier to test than any of the ones we have seen previously.
 How shall we do it?
-A sensible guess would be to “do an ANOVA”, since that’s the title of the chapter, but it’s not particularly clear why an “analysis of *variances*” will help us learn anything useful about the *means*.
-In fact, this is one of the biggest conceptual difficulties that people have when first encountering ANOVA.
+A sensible guess would be to “do an ANOVA”, since that is the title of the chapter, but it is not particularly clear why an “analysis of *variances*” will help us learn anything useful about the *means*.
+In fact, thit is one of the biggest conceptual difficulties that people have when first encountering ANOVA.
 To see how this works, I find it most helpful to start by talking about variances.
-In fact, what I’m going to do is start by playing some mathematical games with the formula that describes the variance.
-That is, we’ll start out by playing around with variances and it will turn out that this gives us a useful tool for investigating means.
+In fact, what I am going to do is start by playing some mathematical games with the formula that describes the variance.
+That is, we will start out by playing around with variances and it will turn out that this gives us a useful tool for investigating means.

 Two formulas for the variance of *Y*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, let’s start by introducing some notation.
-We’ll use *G* to
+First, let us start by introducing some notation.
+We will use *G* to
 refer to the total number of groups.
 For our data set there are three
 drugs, so there are *G* = 3 groups.
-Next, we’ll use *N* to
+Next, we will use *N* to
 refer to the total sample size; there are a total of *N* = 18
 people in our data set.
-Similarly, let’s use |N_k| to denote the
+Similarly, let us use |N_k| to denote the
 number of people in the *k*-th group.
 In our |clinicaltrial|_ data,
 the sample size is |N_k| = 6` for all three groups.\ [#]_ Finally,
-we’ll use *Y* to denote the outcome variable.
+we will use *Y* to denote the outcome variable.
 In our case,
 *Y* refers to mood change.
-Specifically, we’ll use |Y_ik|
+Specifically, we will use |Y_ik|
 to refer to the mood change experienced by the *i*-th member of
 the *k*-th group.
-Similarly, we’ll use |Yb| to be the
+Similarly, we will use |Yb| to be the
 average mood change, taken across all 18 people in the experiment, and
 |Yb_k| to refer to the average mood change experienced by the
 6 people in group *k*.

-Now that we’ve got our notation sorted out we can start writing down formulas.
+Now that we have got our notation sorted out we can start writing down formulas.
-To start with, let’s recall the :ref:`formula for the variance
+To start with, let us recall the :ref:`formula for the variance
 <variance_formula>` that we used way back in those kinder days when we were
 just doing descriptive statistics.
 The sample variance of *Y* is defined as
 follows: